Combining two of my favorite foods in this post: cookie dough and mochi!

 - For a protein boost, you can also add 1 scoop of protein powder of your choice.
 I've tried using an unsweetened plant-based protein powder which results in a thicker, more denser filling (kind of like a soft protein bar).
 You can also use chocolate protein powder

-- This mochi is best when eaten right after it’s made.
-Once it’s dried out or refrigerated, the mochi texture loses the chewy, supple texture and becomes waxy and hard.
-It’s not very yummy…
+Unless it's mochi ice cream, mochi is best eaten right after it's made.
+Once it's dried out or refrigerated, the mochi texture loses the chewy, supple texture and becomes waxy and hard.
+It's not very yummy…

 - Is there a way to revive it though?
 You bet!